saikotek/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-network-HG-Scale/guide.en-gb.md

 > [!primary]
 >
-> The subnet mask used in this example is appropriate for our IP block.
+> The subnet mask used in this example is appropriate for our block of Additional IPs.
 Your subnet mask may differ depending on the size of your block.
 When you purchase your IP block, you will receive an email with the subnet mask to use.
 >

 #### Configure the hypervisor